SpenceKonde/megaTinyCore/megaavr/extras/Ref_Callbacks.md

 #### init_clock
 Initializes the system clock so that it will run at the F_CPU passed to it.
 Don't override this unless you can ensure that the F_CPU that is passed via the compiler command line will be correct or as s desperate measure in debugging.
 Overriding it with an empty function may be useful when debugging exotic problems where you want to make sure that a problem isn't being caused by the clock configuration code. (and accept that the timekeeping will be wrong while debugging)

-*hod ever, if overriding main or init() you probably want to manually call this to maket timing an baud rate calculation work correctly*
+*if overriding main() or init() you probably want to call this directly at initialization, otherwise no timing or baud rate calculation will work correctly - this is what sets the chip to run at the clock speed you're compiling for*

-This is the wrong way to debug a problem that you think might be caused by a malfunctioning external clock, In that case, just build for internal clock.
+Changing this is the wrong way to debug a problem that you think might be caused by a malfunctioning external clock.
+In that case, just build for internal clock.

 #### init_ADC0
 Initializes the ADC clock prescaler to get a legal frequency, sets up defaults and enables the ADC.
 It can be overridden with an empty function to prevent it from initializing the ADC to save flash if the ADC is not used. if main is overridden and tou want the right clock speed, you MUST  init_clock MUST be callld first in that case.

 #### init_ADC1
 As above for ADC1 on parts that have it.
-Must be called manualy.
+Must be called manually.
 See the [Analog Reference](Ref_Analog.md)

 #### init_timers
-Calls initTCA9() and initTCA1() if TCA1 is present, and sets PORTMUX.TCAROUTEA() to match what variant specifies, then calls initTCBs(), and initTCD0().
-No clear reason one would want to override
+Calls initTCA0(), and then initTCD0() (if the part has one).
+There is no general initialization of TCBs as they are not used for e generic purpose.
+This cannot be overridden - override the function for the timer you're doing something different to, if required for your application.

 #### init_TCA0
 Initialize the type A timer for PWM.
 The one for a timer used as millis must not be overridden.
-It is not recommended to override these at all except with an empty function in order to leave the peripheral in reset state (but takeOverTCAn() will also put it back in it's reset state.
-If you don't want to use analogWrite() through the timer, instead call takeOverTCAn() - which you need to do even if these are overridden if you don't want analogWrite() and digitalWrite() to manipulate the timer.
+It is not recommended to override these at all except with an empty function in order to leave the peripheral in reset state (but takeOverTCA0() will also put it back in it's reset state.
+If you don't want to use analogWrite() through the timer, instead call takeOverTCA0() - which you need to do even if these are overridden if you don't want analogWrite() and digitalWrite() to manipulate the timer.
+As the tinyAVRs only have one TCA, there's no `init_TCA1()` and the PORTMUX configuration is handled in this function.

-#### init_TCBs
+#### init_TCBs does not exist in megaTinyCore
-I(Initialization of TCBs is only performed by servo, tone or third party libraries on the tinyAVR parts.
+Initialization of TCBs is only performed by servo, tone or third party libraries on the tinyAVR parts.
 If used for millis, it is handled throguh init_millis()

 #### init_TCD0
 Initializes the type D timer.
 It is not recommended to override this except with an empty function in order to leave the peripheral in reset state.
 This is particularly useful with the type D timer, which has no "hard reset" command like the TCA does, and it's got the enable-locked fields and the ENRDY bit - If you're going to take it over anyway, you'll have an easier time if you override this - you don't have to put your initialization code there (though you could), simply overriding it with an empty function will give you a clean start .
 As with the others, it is recommended to override with just an empty function in that case.